MariyaBosy/car-pool/README.md

 ### Usage

 1. Fill in your database details and other credentials in `application.properties`
-2. Run `mvn clean generate-sources package` to create a JAR
+2. Run `mvn clean install` to create a WAR
-3. Run `java -jar target/car-pool-0.0.1-SNAPSHOT.jar` to run the app.
-Or run `mvn spring-boot:run` to start application without the JAR
+3. Place the created WAR file in tomcat's webapps directory

 For more information see [the wiki](https://github.com/pbaisla/car-pool/wiki).